 Buster’s antics were well-documented in the local paper.
 Described as a kindly monarch at work, and quick, nimble, and alert on the ball field, Buster played charity baseball games with several teams, both in town and in nearby Eugene, and would halt production for a quick game whenever he was stuck for an idea.
 Buster’s co-star Marion Mack endeared herself to the locals by riding around town between takes on her bicycle, reportedly to maintain her trim figure.

 Love blossomed during the production when a member of Keaton’s crew proposed to a local girl and they were promptly married.
-During the reception Buster hid the couple behind a screen, and charged guests $.25 a peek to watch them kiss.
+During the reception Buster hid the couple behind a screen, and raised money for them by charging guests $.25 a peek to watch them kiss.

 As filming wound down, the Lions Club hosted a farewell picnic and dance at the city park, lighted with Chinese paper lanterns.
 So much home-cooking was provided that even a ravenous film crew couldn’t devour it all.
 In turn, the cast and crew, many of whom were veterans of the stage, including Buster’s father Joe, entertained the crowd for hours with spontaneous songs and dance.
 In an era preceding television, and even broadcast radio, it’s charming to imagine the town and crew sharing simple fellowship through music.